sabertazimi/awesome-thesis-notes/basicThesisNotes.md

 virtual address space**, simplifying runtime memory management
 *   (ML'08 Lwt) Mirage integrates the Lwt cooperative threading library

+Statically mapping virtual memory provides Mirage with a significant speed boost.
+Under normal kernels, the standard OCaml garbage collector cannot guarantee that its address space is contiguous in virtual memory and maintains a page table to track the allocated heap regions.
+In tight allocation loops, the pagetable lookup can take around 15% of CPU time, an overhead which disappears in Mirage.

+#### Concurrency

+*   lightweight control-flow threads for managing I/O and timeouts
+*   optimised inter-VM communication for parallel computation

+Each Mirage instance runs as on a single CPU core.
+Communication is optimised dynamically: if the VMs are running on the same physical machine, Mirage uses shared memory channels instead of the network stack

 #### Thread Flow

 *   The application’s main thread is launched immediately after boot and the VM shuts down when it returns
 *   Mirage provides an evaluator that uses domainpoll to listen for events and wake up lightweight threads.
 The VM is thus either executing OCaml code or blocked, with no internal preemption or asynchronous interrupts
 *   The main thread repeatedly executes until it completes or throws an exception, and the domain subsequently shuts down with the VM exit code matching the thread return value

+Xen protects its own memory using page-level checks and runs both the guest kernel and userspace in ring 3.
+This makes system calls and page table manipulation relatively slow, a problem which Mirage avoids by **not context-switching in ring 3** (Single Process)

 ### Device Drivers